ermanh/trieregex/README.md

 tre.finals()  # Returns: ['e', 'o', 't']
 ```

-The last two methods are intended for checking what boundary contexts are appropriate for the final regex.
-More discussed below.
+The last two methods are intended for checking what boundary contexts are appropriate for the final regex for pattern matching (discussed below).

 ## (No) Boundaries